Plans on ice: USA Luge’s Mazdzer wondering what comes next

 “There’s a good possibility that this upcoming season will be different, if it even happens,” Mazdzer said.
 “As an athlete, I don’t want to focus on that.
 It’s never a good sign when your self-image is kind of based on athletics and if you can’t do those athletics a lot of athletes will lose that self-identity.
 Whenever this picks back up, I’ll be ready and that’s what I’m focused on.”

-All eight of the sliders announced as national teamers going into last season are back on the new USA Luge roster: Mazdzer, Tucker West and Jonny Gustafson in men’s singles; Emily Sweeney, Summer Britcher, Brittney Arndt and Ashley Farquharson in women’s singles; and Jayson Terdiman, who joins Mazdzer in doubles.
+National teamers going into last season are back on the USA Luge roster: Mazdzer, Tucker West and Jonny Gustafson in men’s singles; Emily Sweeney, Summer Britcher, Brittney Arndt and Ashley Farquharson in women’s singles; and Jayson Terdiman, who joins Mazdzer in doubles.

-There are four newcomers: Dana Kellogg and Duncan Segger will join Mazdzer and Terdiman on the doubles roster, Keaton Jens graduated from the junior men’s ranks and Chevonne Forgan has moved up from the women’s junior team.
+For the newcomers, Dana Kellogg and Duncan Segger will join Mazdzer and Terdiman on the doubles roster, Keaton Jens and Sean Hollander (who can slide singles or doubles) both graduated from the junior men’s ranks and Chevonne Forgan has moved up from the women’s junior team.

 The pandemic forced USA Luge to cancel several events such as end-of-season training and testing, Masters races and a fantasy camp.
 The team ordinarily would head to Norway in late September to begin on-ice training for a World Cup season that would see the Americans racing in seven different nations.